 Year after year, Lankenau Heart Institute, its physicians, nurses and staff are recognized by their peers in the medical community, by the media and by leading health care organizations for their clinical excellence, quality and professionalism and for their commitment to patient service.

-2018 Mission: Lifeline® Gold Receiving Quality Achievement Award
+Mission: Lifeline® Gold and Gold Plus Receiving Quality Achievement Awards

 Among the region's best

-Main Line Health hospitals have been ranked among the top hospitals in the Philadelphia region by U.S. News & World Report in aortic valve surgery, heart bypass surgery and heart failure.
+Main Line Health hospitals have been ranked among the top hospitals in the Philadelphia region by U.S. News & World Report in abdominal aortic aneurysm repair, aortic valve surgery, heart bypass surgery and heart failure.

 50 Top Cardiovascular Hospitals